- Why Research

-Tumors develop because of the accumulation of changes in the genome called "somatic mutations", which occur during the course of tumor development.
-They are only present in the tumor cells, not in normal cells.
-Remarkably, somatic mutations can be now detected in the blood using new and very sensitive technologies called circulating tumor DNA (ctDNA) assays.
+Impact: Tumors develop because of the accumulation of changes in the genome called “somatic mutations” that occur during the course of tumor development.
+These mutations are only found in tumor cells, not in normal cells.
+Liquid biopsy is an exciting new technology that makes it possible to detect circulating tumor DNA (ctDNA) in a sample of blood.